Special Act

 The question is not “man or machine”, only teaming up with robots and artificial intelligence will lead to success in the ongoing digitalization process.

-What is the “next big thing”?
-Experts agree: artificial intelligence!
+Then came the “next big thing”: artificial intelligence!

 Intelligent machines are tools too – why I decided against a “humanoid robot”.

-Info: The act lasts approx. 8 minutes and can be supplemented with the regular program for up to 30 minutes.
+Info: The robot show lasts approx. 8 minutes and can be supplemented with the regular program for up to 30 minutes.
 A surcharge will be made due to the extra effort involved.
 Sufficient space on stage is required.
 Transportation can only be provided by car and is therefore dependent on the tour schedule.

 Development